MrYKenz/React-Messenger-App/README.md

 :warning: **Note:**
 Must have REACT_APP_ before environment variables to use process.env in React

-**For Future**: The useEffect() method could be used to replace componentDidMount() in the App component to turn it into a functional component.
+:memo: **For Future:** The useEffect() method could be used to replace componentDidMount() in the App component to turn it into a functional component.

 ```javascript
 useEffect();